The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Results

 {\it ICM effective temperature.} For the ``true'' ICM single-value temperature we take the mean of the temperature distribution from the simulated clusters, i.e. the mean of each input distribution.
 This is compared against the best-fit values.
 The mode or median could also be good summary statistics of the TNG-Cluster temperature distributions, but they do not represent the outputs of the \texttt{bvgadem} and \texttt{bvlognorm} models.
 For the double \texttt{bvapec} model, we consider exclusively the best-fit primary temperature, namely the one that maximizes the relative contribution to the spectrum.
 We note that for a handful of systems, the double \texttt{bvapec} model finds a hotter, instead of a colder, secondary i.e. subdominant component temperature.

 Based on \autoref{fig:Temp_inf}, top panels, all models tend to under-predict the mass-weighted mean temperature of the X-ray emitting gas that is actually located in the centre of each cluster.
 Whereas the bias is systematic, it is in fact relatively small.
-All models, on average i.e. across the TNG-Cluster sample, underestimate the temperature by 0.8~keV (namely 10 per cent), but with a strong dependence on cluster mass.
-Namely, the best-fit temperature can underestimate the true one by about 2~keV (~20 per cent) at the high-mass end, while being a reasonable approximation for lower-mass clusters.
+All models, on average i.e. across the TNG-Cluster sample, underestimate the temperature by 1.19~keV (an error of $\sim$ 17 per cent), but with a strong dependence on cluster mass.
+Namely, the best-fit temperature can underestimate the true one by about 1.5~keV ($\sim$20 per cent) at the high-mass end, while being a reasonable approximation for lower-mass clusters.
 This result underscores the difficulty of assessing the true physical state of central ICM gas.
 In turn, assuming that TNG-Cluster returns reasonably realistic systems, the top panels of \autoref{fig:Temp_inf} can provide guidelines to correct for this observational-analysis bias.
 This is the case on average, whereas for individual clusters the inference error can be much larger -- we expand on outlier cases later.

-In terms of emission-weighted quantities and comparing to the true properties of all the gas along the line of sight of a \textit{XRISM}-like central pointing (\autoref{fig:Temp_inf}, bottom panels), the situation is better, as expected.
-All models, but to a lesser degree the double \texttt{bvapec} one, produce a best-fit temperature that is indicative of the emission-weighted mean temperature of the gas for a large majority of the studied clusters.
-The good accuracy of this inference appears independent of halo mass, but the scatter seems to increase somewhat towards the low-mass end.
+In terms of emission-weighted quantities and comparing to the true properties of all the gas along the line of sight of a \textit{XRISM}-like central pointing (\autoref{fig:Temp_inf}, bottom panels), the situation improves.
+All models produce a best-fit temperature that is indicative of the emission-weighted mean temperature of the gas for a large majority of the studied clusters, independent of halo mass.
 For the double \texttt{bvapec} model, in particular, and for both the top and bottom panels, the inference errors span the largest ranges, with a sizeable fraction of clusters whose observational-based (primary) temperature is substantially higher or lower than the true one.
-Moreover, the errors on the best-fit values for the \texttt{bvapec} model are on average much larger than in any other case (red error-bars).
+Moreover, the errors on the best-fit values for the double \texttt{bvapec} model are on average much larger than in any other case.

 We find no significant differences in the quality of the inferences between the accepted and rejected fits, at least according to our definitions.
 In all cases, they occupy the same parameter space, suggesting that the rejection of the fit does not depend on the inference of the mean mass- or emission-weighted temperature.